clojang/clojang/README.md

 `rebar.config` file, as with any other rebar-based Erlang VM project.

-As for actual code usage, the documentation section provides links to developer guides and API references, but below are also provided two quick examples, one each in the low- and mid-level APIs.
+As for actual code usage, the documentation section provides links to developer guides and API references, but below are also provided some quick examples.

+Here, we'll send a message to our own (default) node's message box, and then receive it:

 ```clj
 (require '[clojang.core :refer [! receive self]])